utopia-rise/godot-kotlin-jvm/docs/src/doc/index.md

 ## State

-This project is in alpha, it is by no means production ready.
+This project is in Beta.
+While you can fully use the binding, please note that there might still be breaking API changes.
+We welcome any suggestions you have for improving the project and its API.

 ## Project templates and demos